hetida/hetida-designer/docs/import_export.md

 ## Importing components from single python files

-When sharing components among different designer users, your colleagues might also be interested in changing the python code and documentation *before* importing on their local system.
-Now, suppose you created a component with corresponding documentation.
-In order for your colleagues to be able to first change the component details and then import it into their local designer installation using the implemented `import_all` functionality, create some python file having *exactly* the following structure, explained for the base component `Add (1.0.0)`.
+It is also possible to import components from *single* python files.
+In order to use this feature, a component needs to be saved as a python file having *exactly* the following structure, shown for the base component `Add (1.0.0)`.

 ```python
 """